 Hike to the top of Texas: Guadalupe Peak

 Miles (RT): 8.5

 Time to complete: 6-8 hours

 Tip: Bring lunch to enjoy at the top!
 We brought our Wild Zora Paleo to Go meals to make up there and having a hot meal to enjoy while we soaked up the views and rested our legs was amazing!
-(Extra tip: If you want to try Wild Zora for yourself, make sure to use our code APLUSK20 for 20% off!)
+(Extra tip: If you want to try Wild Zora for yourself, then make sure to use our link for 20% off!)